viniciusdsmello/viniciusdsmello/README.md

 ### Hey! 👋

 I'm currently a Data Engineer at [hurb.com](https://hurb.com).
-I have experience in Software Engineering, Data Processing, and Management, and
-Machine Learning.
-I also have an interest in Natural Language Processing and Image Processing.
+I have experience in Digital Signal Processing, Electronics, Software Engineering, Data Processing, and Machine Learning.
+I also have an interest for other areas like DevOps.

 For the past 3 years, I have been working on Novelty Detection in Passive Sonar Systems, which is a Research Project in collaboration with the Brazilian Navy Research Institute (IPqM).